PuruVJ/neotraverse/README.md

 # context

-Each method that takes a callback has a context (its `this` object) with these attributes:
+Each method that takes a callback has a context (its `ctx` object, or `this` object in legacy mode) with these attributes:

 ## this.node